banks/banksco.de/content/p/2016-01-11-state-of-realtime-web-2016.md

 Even applications like "real-time" comment threads probably don't - submitting content as normal via POST and then getting updates via streaming push works well for [Discourse](https://www.discourse.org/).

 It's also worth noting that Gmail uses XHR Streaming and Facebook uses boring XHR long-polls even on modern browsers.
 Twitter uses even more unsexy short polls every 10 seconds (over HTTP/2 if available).
-These sites for me are perfect examples of the most common uses for "real-time" updates in web apps and support my conclusion that most of us don't need WebSockets or full-fidelity fall-backs and yet often have to pay the cost of their downsides just to get something working easily.
+These sites for me are perfect examples of the most common uses for "real-time" updates in web apps and support my conclusion that most of us don't need WebSockets or full-fidelity fallbacks and yet often have to pay the cost of their downsides just to get something working easily.

 Sam Saffron's [MessageBus](https://github.com/SamSaffron/message_bus) is a notable exception which follows this line of thinking however it's only aimed at Ruby/Rack server apps.

 I find myself wishing for a generalisation of MessageBus' transport that can be made portable across other applications, something like SockJS or Socket.io but without the goal of bi-directional WebSocket emulation.
 Eventually it could support Web Push where available and pave the way for adopting that in the interim before browsers support it.
 Perhaps an open-source project in the making.

-_Thanks to [Sam Saffron](https://samsaffron.com/) and [Alexandr Emelin](https://github.com/FZambia) who read through a draft of this very long post and offered comments.
-Any mistakes are wholly my own - please set me striaght in the comments!_
+_Thanks to [Sam Saffron](https://samsaffron.com/), [Alexandr Emelin](https://github.com/FZambia) and [Micah Goulart](https://twitter.com/micahgoulart) who read through a draft of this very long post and offered comments.
+Any mistakes are wholly my own - please set me straight in the comments!_